bytePro17124/eBayFeeCalculator/README.md

 # eBayFeeCalculator

+This program runs calculations on Sold eBay Items, subtracting out fees and showing you the Net monetary gain.
+It is based on the known fees.

 Download [Here for Windows](https://www.dropbox.com/s/cvr6iynau3a6hbg/eBayFeeCalculator-win32.zip?dl=0)
-* doesn't seem to work in windows 10 anymore as they've changed something about the dll's
+  * if this doesn't work(and it may not its been a while since I worked and checked on this), use Qt Creator to compile and run it.

-Use Qt-Creator to compile this program and run it.
+To use Qt-Creator to compile this program and run it: install Qt Creator, Clone this Repo, Open this Repo with Qt Creator and press compile.
+(Ctrl + R)

-Runs some basic calculations on eBay and Paypal fees for your sold items.
-It is based on the known fees and may not be perfect for every scenario.

-Here is a Screenshot:
 ![alt tag](https://i.imgur.com/MLtMdtD.png)